-19.6 It is recommended by the DSCB that all governors attend training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children safe in Education' 2015.
+- 20.10 Headteachers and at least one governor will complete safer recruitment training (mandatory in maintained schools; best practice in others) either through a multi-agency taught session or by completing the NSPCC on-line course. - 20.11 It is recommended by the DSCB that all governors attend training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2016.
 Attendance includes those who also work with children and have attended child protection training in that role.

-20. Raising concerns about safeguarding practice in our school
+21. Raising concerns about safeguarding practice in our school

-- 20.1 In this school we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice. - 20.2 Any issues which they have not been able to resolve with the Headteacher should be reported to the governors in the first instance.
-If they are still not satisfied they should approach the Director for Children's Services or, if the issue relates to the conduct of or allegation against a member of staff, should contact the designated officer (also known as the LADO). - 20.3 Staff should refer to the school's whistle-blowing policy for more information.
+- 21.1 In this school we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice. - 21.2 Any issues which they have not been able to resolve with the Headteacher should be reported to the governors in the first instance.
+If they are still not satisfied they should approach the Director for Children's Services or, if the issue relates to the conduct of or allegation against a member of staff, should contact the local designated officer (also known as the LADO). - 21.3 Staff should refer to the school's whistle-blowing policy for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.

-21. Information for parents and carers
+22. Information for parents and carers

-- 20.1 At this school we are committed to keeping our pupils safe.
+- 22.1 At this school we are committed to keeping our pupils safe.
 Our first priority is your child's welfare and we will usually discuss with you any concerns we have about your child.
-There might be rare occasions, however, when we have to provide information to or consult other agencies such as Children's Services Social Care before we contact you.
-This will include situations where we judge that to tell you first will or might put your child at risk of significant harm. - 20.2 Our responsibilities are set out in this policy.
-It reflects statutory guidance and the Inter-Agency Safeguarding Procedures, which can be found on the Dorset Safeguarding Children Board website. - 20.3 If you have any questions about this please speak to the Designated Safeguarding Lead: Mr NR Campbell.
+There might be rare occasions, however, when we have to provide information to or consult other agencies such as Children's Social Care before we contact you.
+This will include situations where we judge that to tell you first will or might put your child at risk of significant harm. - 23.2 Our responsibilities are set out in this policy.
+It reflects statutory guidance and the Inter-Agency Safeguarding Procedures, which can be found on the Dorset Safeguarding Children Board website. - 22.3 If you have any questions about this please speak to the Designated Safeguarding Lead: Mr Mark Yapp

-C. Child Protection Summary for all Visiting Professionals Highcliffe School
+C. Child Protection Summary for all Visiting Professionals